-12. All leases shall be considered operating leases.
-Rent on an operating lease shall be charged to expense over the lease term as it becomes payable, except as provided in paragraphs 13 and 14.
 (Staff Note – This language was incorporated into the new SSAP.)

-13. As discussed in FASB Technical Bulletin 85-3, Accounting for Operating Leases with Scheduled Rent Increases, the effects of scheduled rent increases normally shall be recognized on a straight-line basis over the lease term.(Staff Note – Straight line information is included in the new version and the reference to the FASB Technical Bulletin has been superseded.)
+(Staff Note – Straight line information is included in the new version and the reference to the FASB Technical Bulletin has been superseded.)

-14. Lease agreements may also include incentives for the lessee to sign the lease, such as an up-front cash payment to the lessee, payment of costs for the lessee (such as moving expenses), or the assumption by the lessor of the lessee’s preexisting lease.
-As discussed in FASB Technical Bulletin 88-1, Issues Relating to Accounting for Leases: Time Pattern of the Physical Use of the Property in an Operating Lease; Lease Incentives in an Operating Lease; Applicability of Leveraged Lease Accounting to Existing Assets of the Lessor; Money-Over-Money Lease Transactions; Wrap Lease Transactions, incentives paid to or payments made on behalf of the lessee shall be considered reductions of minimum lease payments (i.e., the payments that the lessee is obligated to make or can be required to make in connection with the leased properties.)
-These incentives shall be recognized over the lease term on a straight-line basis unless the use of another systematic and rational allocation basis is more representative of the time pattern in which the leased property is physically employed.
-The lessee’s immediate recognition of expenses or losses (e.g., moving costs, losses on subleases, write-offs of leasehold improvements) shall not be changed by this guidance.17.A lessee should recognize contingent rental expense (in annual periods as well as in interim periods) prior to the achievement of the specified target that triggers the contingent rental expense, provided that achievement of that target is considered probable.
+21. A lessee should recognize contingent rental expense (in annual periods as well as in interim periods) prior to the achievement of the specified target that triggers the contingent rental expense, provided that achievement of that target is considered probable.
 Previously recorded rental expense should be reversed into income at such time that it is probable that the specified target will not be met.
 (Staff Note – Paragraphs 21-23 are from the prior SSAP as it agrees to GAAP in 842-10-55-26.)

-15. For the early termination or non-use of leased property benefits, the lessee shall recognize liabilities, initially measured at fair value.
+22. For the early termination or non-use of leased property, plant or equipment benefits, the lessee shall recognize liabilities, initially measured at fair value.
 Liabilities for costs to terminate a contract before the end of its term shall be recognized when the entity terminates the contract in accordance with the contract terms (i.e., gives written notice of termination or negotiated termination with the lessor).